 Let’s go a little deeper and have a look at what the specs are of the Ocusync 1.0 system, which was used on all versions of the Mavic previous to the Mavic 2.0 (Mavic Pro, Mavic Pro Platinum).

 Ocusync can transmit video at 720p or 1080p (at short distances).

 It depends on the situation, but in general, OcuSync will use 1080p for close-range transmission and 720p for long-range transmission.
 Which makes sense, as it is harder to transmit so much data at longer distances.

 When things are running well, at a shorter distance and low interference, you can get photo and video downloads at 40Mb/s.

 THE DJI Mavic Pro using OcuSync starts by scanning for any local interference and then makes a decision between three transmission channels: 20MHz mode, the 10MHz mode, and the lowest priority 1.4MHz mode.

-During flight it will then automatically switch between channels (within the chosen mode) if it notices any interference.
+During the flight, it will then automatically switch between channels (within the chosen mode) if it notices any interference.

 So, the system is very robust.

 A big issue with any transmission system is the latency.
 Which is the amount of delay you experience.

 The DJI team have done a great job with the new OcuSync and achieved these values: